A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Discussion

-Crop segmentation and county-level yield prediction are the two tasks with the most interest, and the only ones with existing country-wide data sources which could be utilised for creating benchmark datasets easily.
-This is likely because crop segmentation is relatively easy to label, and monitoring yield country-wide is already well-established in many countries.
-The other tasks suffer from being more difficult to measure and not being widely tracked or collated, which has resulted in relatively small-scale studies, and less research interest - at least as far as deep learning is concerned.
-There were 51 studies identified across soil health, plant physiology and crop damage tasks, and among these only eight of them used modern deep learning algorithms and most of those were after 2020.
+There were 53 studies identified across soil health, plant physiology and crop damage tasks, and among these only eight of them used modern deep learning algorithms and most of those were after 2020.
 Of these eight, only four compared the modern deep learning algorithm to a tree/forest, SVM or MLP, but in all four cases the modern deep learning algorithm performed better.
+For soil health, plant physiology and crop damage tasks, the most common method was relatively straightforward use of P-f models.
+Since the search criteria specifically selected for deep learning algorithms, almost all of the reviewed papers for these tasks used MLPs (48/53).
+Very few studies of these less popular tasks used spatial algorithms (6/53), and almost none used time series algorithms (3/53), despite several using freely available satellite imagery with revisit times on the order of days.

 The vast majority of modern deep learning methods were for LULC tasks, in which there was a very noticeable trend of modern deep learning algorithms performing better.
 In crop segmentation, modern deep learning algorithms were compared with trees, SVMs or MLPs in 25 studies, and performed better in all but one case.
-However, the Vision Transformer \cite{dosovitskiy_image_2021} model and variants, which have performed very well in generic computer vision tasks, did not show any particular improvement over CNNs and RNNs.
+Vision Transformers \cite{dosovitskiy_image_2021} and variants were only found to be used in crop segmentation.
+Surprisingly, although these have performed very well in generic computer vision tasks, they did not show any particular improvement over CNNs and RNNs.
 Transformers have been noted to require much more data than CNNs to achieve state-of-the-art performance, and it's possible that the transformers used in the reviewed studies have not been trained with enough data.
-So, there is room for further investigation of this phenomenon, perhaps utilising unsupervised or semi-supervised training methods to bridge the gap in data scale.
+So, there is room for further investigation of this phenomenon.
+Given the large volume of unlabelled data, perhaps utilising unsupervised or semi-supervised training methods could bridge the gap in data scale.

 For as many examples of straightforward uses of standardised forms of modern deep learning algorithms (e.g. UNet fine-tuned on type S-i data \cite{pedrayes_evaluation_2021}), there were also many examples of specific ideas being directly transferred and adapted from generic computer vision to the satellite setting (e.g. discriminator loss \cite{li_adversarial_2021}, neural ordinary differential equations \cite{metzger_crop_2022}, channel attention maps \cite{tang_channel_2022}).
 However, there was only one main variation observed that explicitly took advantage of the differences between satellite imagery and ground-based imagery: several works utilised the higher spectral resolution and convolved over the spectral dimension (types P-s, T-i and S-c; e.g. \cite{kussul_deep_2017, debella-gilo_mapping_2021, saralioglu_semantic_2022}).
 There is a gap here; satellite imagery is not the same as ground-based images or video.
 There is temporal continuity at every pixel.
 There are spatial patterns at hugely varied scales.
 There is an order of magnitude more data available, and it is all associated with physical locations.
 All of these properties are not being taken advantage of in existing work tackling agricultural tasks, and are interesting directions for future research.